OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-12.md

 ## Mark 12:23

-At the resurrection, whose wife will she be, since the seven were married to her?”
+In the resurrection, whose wife will she be, since all seven were married to her?”

 ## Mark 12:24